autokey/autokey/Troubleshooting.md

 This page contains solutions to problems frequently experienced by users of AutoKey.

+## I have remapped my Caps-lock key to something else (like `[Ctrl]`).
+My defined abbreviations don’t work or the output case is inverted after pressing the Caps-lock key.
+How do I fix this?

+Due to the way AutoKey monitors the keyboard, it still sees the remapped Caps-lock key as "Caps-lock", even though other applications see the remapped key.
+So AutoKey can not automatically detect this situation.
+Support for remapped Caps-lock keys was added in version 0.05.10.

+So to fix this, make sure you run at least version 0.95.10.
+Then go to the AutoKey applications settings and check the option "Disable handling of the Capslock key", then restart AutoKey (Use `File` → `Quit`, then start AutoKey again).

 ## AutoKey (Qt) + KDE desktop: Automatically starting AutoKey shows the GUI during login, even if `Show main window when starting` is disabled

 Explanation:\